Things to Do in Salvador da Bahia

 A small colonial town set on the banks of the Paraguaçu river, Cachoeira is both the capital of Reconcavo and an important vestige of Brazil’s colonial past, and makes a popular day trip from nearby Salvador.
 Cachoeira’s colorful colonial buildings remain its most charming asset and the central Praça da Aclamação square is the obvious starting point for a walking tour, home to striking landmarks like the 17th-century City Hall and the baroque-style Igreja Matriz Nossa Senhora do Rosário church.

 Additional highlights of a visit to Cachoeira include taking a boat trip along the Rio Paraguaçu; crossing the bridge to neighboring São Félix where it’s possible to tour the Dannamann Cigar Factory, one of Brazil’s most popular tobacco brands; and discovering the region’s rich Afro-Brazilian heritage by watching a live candomblé show.

-Five rural villages and plenty of quiet sandy beaches make up the tiny island of Tinhare, located in Cairu in the state of Bahia.
+Five rural villages and plenty of quiet sandy beaches make up the tiny Tinhare Island (Ilha de Tinharé), located in Cairu in the state of Bahia.
 Its palm-lined streets, tropical bars and traditional samba clubs make it a destination that’s as perfect for sun worshipers as it is for night-life lovers.

 Most travelers prefer to explore the island on foot, but a single tractor provides “taxi” service around Tinhare.
 Scenic boat trips, ocean sailing, dolphin trekking and general beach bumming prove the main draws to this tropical island.
 Visitors agree that the quiet breeze, friendly locals and easy access to hammocks make Tinhare the perfect place to escape and unwind.